An Update:

 Susan here, coming to you directly to weigh in on a situation that is unfolding in our local wellness community and which I feel is important for you to know about.

 Here’s what happened: last week a local yoga studio owner who is white, posted a long Instagram post “reintroducing” herself to her new followers which included among other things, a description of her appearance.
 To describe her eyes, she used a slur-a “C-word” used to talk about Chinese Americans.
-I’m not comfortable using it.
-Many, many people responded to her post, but not to that.
-Their comments were positive and supportive.
+This is vile behavior.

 A colleague of mine and one other person were the only people who (very gently) pointed out to her that she might want to rethink how she was describing herself.
 Her response was to put the slur in quotation marks (as if that made it better, somehow), and to delete their comments.

 Then, and rightly so, all hell broke loose.
 As the situation got more attention, many people in our community tried to reach out to her directly or respond, but their comments were deleted or they were rebuffed.
-My colleague was accused of defamation and bullying and by the next day the studio owner had doubled down in a video that is extremely disturbing to watch in which she tells anyone who didn’t like the post, tough shit.
+My colleague was accused of defamation and bullying and by the next day the studio owner had doubled down in a video that is extremely disturbing to watch, in which she basically tells anyone who didn’t like the post, tough shit.
 She straight up says she’s not sorry and then remarkably, says the reason why it’s ok for her to use that slur is because she’s been teased her whole life for looking Asian.

 That’s right, she justifies her racism with more racism.